jade211/Digital-Atlas/functional_spec/functional_spec.md

 The document in this file is an annotated outline for specifying software requirements, adapted from the IEEE Guide to Software Requirements Specifications (Std 830-1993).

-Tailor this to your needs, removing explanatory comments as you go along.
-Where you decide to omit a section, you might keep the header, but insert a comment saying why you omit the data.

 ## CA326 - Digital Atlas
 Jade Hudson and Sruthi Santhosh